PDF(28.0 KB) View with Adobe Reader on a variety of devices

 Path MTU discovery determined the incorrect max datasize for the TCP BGP session.

-The BGP Path Maximum Transmission Unit Discovery (PMTUD) could be failing due to PMTUD ICMP packets blocked (firewal or ACL)
+The BGP Path Maximum Transmission Unit Discovery (PMTUD) could be failing due to PMTUD ICMP packets blocked (firewall or ACL)

 Here are possible ways to resolve MTU issues:

-If you are unable to check/change the Layer 2 domain, you can set the ip tcp mss global command to lesser value like 1000, which will force all locally originated TCP max data segment sessions (which includes BGP) to 1000.
-For more information on this command, refer to the ip tcp mss section of the Cisco IOS IP Application Services Command Reference.
+If you are unable to check/change the Layer 2 domain, you can set the ip tcp mss global command to lesser value like 1000, which can force all locally originated TCP max data segment sessions (which includes BGP) to 1000.
+For more information on this command, refer to the ip tcp mss section of the Cisco IOS® IP Application Services Command Reference.

 In addition, you can use the ip tcp adjust-mss command in order to troubleshoot further; this command is configured at the interface level and affects all TCP sessions.
 For more information on this command, refer to the ip tcp adjust-mss section of the Cisco IOS IP Application Services Command Reference.